 Each UK resident over 16 has an annual ISA allowance, which is set at the start of each tax year by HMRC.
-The tax year runs from 6th April each year, and the current ISA allowance as of July 2014 is £15,000.
+The tax year runs from 6th April each year, and the current ISA allowance as at 6th April 2015 is £15,240.

 How much tax will I save with an ISA?

 The good news is that whatever your tax bracket, you'll pay 0% tax on any savings held in a cash ISA.
 People in all tax bands can benefit from this, as you can see below:

 - Savings rate taxpayers usually pay 10% tax on savings interest – with a cash ISA you pay 0%

 - Basic rate taxpayers usually pay 20% tax on savings interest – with a cash ISA you pay 0%